SSWConsulting/SSW.Rules.Content/rules/return-on-investment/rule.md

 ::: email-content
 Hi Sean,

+I will look into fixing the signature by changing the file server's HTML.

-I believe it would be a better use of ROI if we wait until I implement the new 3rd party solution I've been working on to fix your signature.
+**ROI Tip:** I believe it would be a better use of ROI if we wait until I implement the new 3rd party solution I've been working on to fix your signature.
 The ROI will be better because the cost of my manual labour is significantly more than the cost of the 3rd party solution.

 Thanks!